PaulTreanor/paultreanor.com/pages/next-step.md

 # The next step in my career

 Today I'm starting a new step in my career.
-Yesterday was my last day with my current employer fourTheorem, and I'm going to be spending the rest of 2023 working on some creative passion projects and learning as much as I can.
+Yesterday was my last day with fourTheorem, and I'm going to be spending the rest of 2023 working on some creative passion projects and learning as much as I can.